Planning the first conservation spreading forest in California

 Client: Better Place Forests

-Features: Gathering spaces, site furnishings, outdoor workstation, custom arbor, signage and wayfinding
+Features: Habitat restoration, meadows, trails, custom site furnishings, outdoor workstation, custom arbor, signage and wayfinding

 Visitors arrive and park at one of two locations.
 The Visitor Center was designed in collaboration by Fletcher Studio and Open Scope Studio.
 It contains a conference room, work room, a bathroom and storage.
 A bridge leads you into a common central deck that extends to become an overlook.
 This angle cuts at a diagonal through the central void, that is centered on axis with the Founders Memorial.
 It also offers views of the sea beyond.